How Many Pages 5000 Words

 3. Calculate the word-to-page ratio: Divide the number of words in your sample by the number of pages it occupies.

-4. Estimate the total page count: Divide your total word count (5000 words) by the word-to-page ratio calculated in step 3.
+4. Estimate the total page count: Divide your total word count (5000 words) by the word-to-page ratio calculated in step 3 And that's really what it comes down to..

 This method provides a highly accurate estimation, accounting for the specific formatting choices you have made.